• About

 Darlene R. Taylor: heirlooms (April-July 2024)

-As solo exhibition artist at the Academy Art Museum in Easton, Maryland, the absences in the archive inspired silhouettes in collage of Black life, Black love, and Black family inspire the Heirlooms series.
+As solo exhibition artist at the Academy Art Museum in Easton, Maryland, the absences in the archive inspired silhouettes of under-imagined Black life and family in Heirlooms.

 HEIRLOOMS Academy Art Museum, Easton, Maryland April 5 - July 14, 2024.